bombasticSlacks/Aspirant/Game/Knight.md

 ### Master

 #### People’s Champion
-Once per downtime, may ignore any injury as though it didn’t occur.
+Once per [Downtime](Telling-The-Story#Downtime), may ignore any injury as though it didn’t occur.

 #### Master Block
 You get an additional [Reaction](Terminology#Reaction) on each of your [Combat Turns](Terminology#Combat%20Turn).